Mindfulness Improves Obsessive Compulsive Disorder as well as Drug Treatment

-Obsessive-Compulsive Disorder (OCD) sufferer have repetitive anxiety producing intrusive thoughts (obsessions) that result in repetitive behaviors to reduce the anxiety (compulsions).
+Obsessive-Compulsive Disorder (OCD) sufferers have repetitive anxiety producing intrusive thoughts (obsessions) that result in repetitive behaviors to reduce the anxiety (compulsions).
 In a typical example of OCD, the individual is concerned about germs and is unable to control the anxiety that these thoughts produce.
 Their solution is to engage in ritualized behaviors, such as repetitive cleaning or hand washing that for a short time relieves the anxiety.
 The obsessions and compulsions can become so frequent that they become a dominant theme in their lives.
 Hence OCD drastically reduces the quality of life and happiness of the sufferer and those around them.
 About 2% of the population, 3.3 million people in the U.S., are affected at some time in their life.

 CMCS – Center for Mindfulness and Contemplative Studies

-This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch
+This and other Contemplative Studies posts are also available on Twitter @MindfulResearch

 Ebrahimi, A., Nasre Esfahan, E., Akuchekian, S., Izadi, R., Shaneh, E., & Mahaki, B. (2022).
 A randomized clinical trial: Comparison of group acceptance and commitment therapy with drug on quality of life and depression in patients with obsessive-compulsive disorder.
 Journal of research in medical sciences : the official journal of Isfahan University of Medical Sciences, 27, 9. https://doi.org/10.4103/jrms.jrms_449_21